bhumikamahala/bhumikamahala/README.md

-- 👋 Hi, I’m Bhumika , Completed B.Tech in computer science engineering .
+- 👋 Hi, I’m Bhumika Mahala , Completed B.Tech in computer science engineering .

 - 👀 I’m interested in testing roles like SDET and QA .